September 12, 2019 - 8:30 AM

-- Describe the fundamentals of staging, serology, and treatment of syphilis
+- Describe the fundamentals of diagnosis staging, serology, and treatment of syphilis

-- Determine which patients might benefit from prevention intervention strategies, including the use of preexposure prophylaxis (PrEP), and initiate and monitor uninfected patients at risk for HIV infection
+- Initiate and monitor HIV prevention strategies, including preexposure prophylaxis (PrEP), among those at risk for HIV infection

 - Apply newly available data to antiretroviral strategies for the management of established HIV infection in the context of conception and pregnancy